sizovs/PipelinR/README.md

 > **PipelinR** is a lightweight command processing pipeline ❍ ⇢ ❍ ⇢ ❍ for your awesome Java app.

 PipelinR has been battle-proven on production, as a service layer in some cool FinTech apps.
+PipelinR has helped teams switch from a giant service classes handling all use cases to small handlers following single responsibility principle.

 ## Table of contents
 - [How to use](#how-to-use)